Ultraman Powered (video game): Gameplay

 Ultraman Powered has a few options for a single player such as Visual Mode and Battle Mode.
 Visual Mode features long FMV clips from the series; it consists of only three matches and gives the player nine continues.
 Battle Mode contains eight matches, each preceded by a 3D rail shooter segment where the player briefly pilots a WINR aircraft in a first-person perspective.
 The ship's targeting cursor can be utilized to aim and fire upon a giant enemy, partially reducing its health, before the ship is taken down by it.
 Ultraman will then arrive and take over against the weakened foe.
 The player begins Battle Mode with three continues and a scoring system grants an extra continue every 30,000 points.
 Ultraman Powered also has multiplayer Versus Mode which allows two players to fight one another; one player controls Ultraman while the other can choose any unlocked alien or monster to control.
-This roster includes Baltan, Kemular, Red King, Telesdon, Dada, Jamila, Gomora, and Baltan II.
+This roster includes Baltan, Kemular, Red King, Talesdon, Dada, Jamila, Gomora, and Baltan II.